UltimateSppy765/Mediator-Documentation/docs/index.md

 ## The documentation for The Mediator

-This is the documentation for the Moderation Discord Bot - The Mediator#2857
+This is the documentation for the Moderation Discord Bot - The Mediator#2857 __Please Note:__ Only select servers have access to this bot, you can't invite it to your own server.
+And if you do get it to your server somehow, it won't work until it is set up for your server by one of the developers.

+**The bot is still in development and this documentation is highly incomplete, please don't read this right now if you're seeing this.
+Wait till it is completed.**

+### Why a documentation?
+The bot does not have a help command. _I was too lazy to make one lol._
+And anyways it uses only slash commands so I see no point of making a help command. _Tbh I made this because I wanted to play with Github Pages lol hope this site looks good. :D_

 ### Markdown